foophoof/risc-v-emu/README.md

 risc-v-emu is a RISC-V emulator written in Rust.

-At the moment, the RV32G (IMAFD) ISA is being implemented according to the 2.1 spec, and the 1.9 privileged spec draft as of October 8th 2016 is being used for the privileged parts.
+The initial goal is to implement the RV32G (IMAFD) ISA according to the 2.1 User-Level ISA spec, and machine-mode (M-mode) according to the 1.9 Privileged Architecture spec.

 ## Usage